 Advisory opinions are not public records and shall be kept confidential, except that the Ethics Board may publish summaries of advisory opinions with all personally identifiable information removed.

 The Ethics Board may also issue formal opinions interpreting the Ethics Code or applying the Ethics Code to hypothetical facts to address issues of universal concern.
 Formal opinions will be kept on file with the Ethics Board.
 (M.C.G.O. § 9.09(2)).

-Requests for records may be made orally or in writing and addressed to the Ethics Board Executive Director.
+Requests for records may be made in person at the office, by U.S. mail, by phone or from the MyCounty Customer Portal.
 Access to records will be made available for review to any person requesting them, except where the right to inspect or copy a record does not apply.
 It is solely within the power of the custodian whether access will be permitted, except where access is required by law.

 Examples of Ethical Scenarios

 Question 1: A county elected official is at a conference and is invited to attend a cocktail reception.
 The cocktail reception has an open bar.
 The reception is open to everyone who is in attendance at the conference.
 May the official attend?